rdkcentral/webconfig/README.md

 ```shell
 curl -s "http://localhost:9009/api/v1/device/010203040506/poke" -X POST
 ```

+## Run the application
+The application includes an API to notify RDK devices to download updated configurations from this server.
+A JWT token is required to communicate with RDK devices.
+Valid credentials are needed to generate JWT tokens from Comcast codebig2 service.
+The credentials are passed to the application through environment variables.
+A configuration file can be passed as an argument when the application starts. config/sample_webconfig.conf is an example.

 ### RDK devices downloads the configuration
 RDK devices use this API to fetch data.
 The response is in HTTP multipart.
 Each part maps to a subdoc, or a logical group of configurations encoded in msgpack.